carlosjimenez88M/carlosjimenez88M/README.md

 ### Hi there 👨🏻‍💻 I 'm Daniel

 Experienced Senior Data Scientist with a demonstrated history of working in the Startups and public institutions between USA, Colombia, Chile and México.
-With more than ten years of experience applying and development Machine Learning models to real world.
+With more than nine years of experience applying and development Machine Learning and statistical models to the real world.

 * Currently I working as:
   + Machine Learning Enginner at [Inter-American Development Bank](https://www.iadb.org/es/acerca-del-bid/financiamiento-del-bid/financiamiento-del-bid%2C6028.html) (USA 🇺🇸) 🤖;